Optimality of Symmetric Independent Policies under Decentralized Mean-Field Information Sharing for Stochastic Teams and Equivalence with McKean-Vlasov Control of a Representative Agent: Proof of Section .

-where the second term on \eqref{eq:DCT1} goes to zero as $N\to \infty$ by the dominated convergence theorem, and \eqref{eq:DCT2} follows from the strong law of large numbers since for some $M$, $|g^N(w_0)|<M$ for all $w_0$.

-This implies that $\mu^N_1$ converges weakly to $\mu_1=\mathcal{L}(x_1^R|\theta_0)$ almost surely.
 Since $\mu_0$ and $\theta_0$ are deterministic, we conclude that $\mu_{1}=\mathcal{L}(x_1^R)$.
-Utilizing the same argument sequentially, we conclude that the dynamics describing propagation of $\mu_{t+1}$ given $\mu_t$ and $\theta_t$ is deterministic since the induced probability measure on $\mu_{t+1}$ by kernel $\eta$ is atomic.
+Utilizing the same argument sequentially, we conclude that the dynamics describing the propagation of $\mu_{t+1}$ given $\mu_t$ and $\theta_t$ is deterministic since the induced probability measure on $\mu_{t+1}$ by kernel $\eta$ is atomic.
 Hence, the value iterations corresponding to that in Step 3 of Theorem \ref{the:3} and the representative agent are equivalent.
-This implies optimality of the McKean-Vlasov representative control problem and completes the proof.}
+This implies optimality of the McKean-Vlasov representative control problem and completes the proof.